fasalzaman/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/README.md

 In this quickstart we will be building a regression model to predict Taxi Fares in New York City.
 We will use a preprocessed labeled training data with features such as number of passengers, trip distance, datetime, holiday information and weather information.

-Please complete Part 1 before Part 2 specified in next pages.
+Please complete Part 1 and Part 2 specified in next pages.